4-H: All Stars

 Finding its roots in the early 4-H movement in West Virginia, the 4-H All-Star program strives to recognize and challenge 4-H members and volunteers.
 State 4-H Club Leader William H. "Teepi" Kendrick sought to develop youth to "be yourself at your best" and to "make the best better" through a fourfold personal development pattern involving the head, hands, heart, and, at that time, hustle.
 It was with this philosophy, in collaboration with others, that the 4-H emblem was born.
 In an attempt to harbor further individual growth, Kendrick recognized excellence with pins bearing one, two, three, and four H's.
 Recognition for outstanding participation was rewarded from 1917 to 1921 with trips to a Prize Winner's Course at West Virginia University.
 Members who demonstrated outstanding qualities at these courses were awarded five-pointed red pins with five H's, with this additional H to symbolize honor.
 The recipients of these pins were referred to by Kendrick as "All Stars".
-It was following the pin consecration ceremony in 1919 that the official West Virginia 4-H All Stars organization was chartered, becoming the Alpha Chapter of the nationwide 4-H honorary.
+It was following the pin consecration ceremony in 1919 that the official West Virginia 4-H All Stars organization was chartered, becoming the Alpha chapter of the nationwide 4-H honorary.

 The symbol of the All Stars is a red star enveloping a gemstone chip over the 4-H emblem.
 Each point of the star represents a pillar of character: "Beauty, Fortitude, Service, Truth, and Love".

 Many states have All Star programs, although All Star programs vary from state to state.
 Selection as a 4-H All Star is a recognition of achievement.
-In California, for example, it is the highest achievement award at the county level and is a position awarded annually.
+In California for example, it is the highest achievement award at the county level and is a position awarded annually.
 Similarly, the capstone award in Texas 4-H is the Gold Star Award, which is given to Seniors who have shown outstanding leadership and proficiency in their project areas.

 In Virginia, on the other hand, All-Stars are not simply those who have achieved an All-Star award, but are those who have gained membership into the Virginia All-Stars organization.
-Upon reaching the age of 15, 4-H members are eligible to apply for membership into the All-Stars organization, which promotes the continuation of 4-H principles.
+After reaching the age of 15, 4-H members are eligible to apply for membership into the All-Stars organization, which promotes the continuation of 4-H principles.